Elegantovich/SortArray/README.md

 ### How to start a project:
-clonning repositories in your machine and go to the root directory:
+clonning repositories in your machine and go to the root directory of project:
 ```
 git clone https://github.com/Elegantovich/SortArray
 ```